the difference between ‘craft’ and ‘success’

 CRAFT says Can you believe I get to do this?'”

-I keep Bell’s quote near my desk.
+I keep Rob Bell’s quote near my desk.
 At eye-level.
 Always in my view.
-It is something I don’t ever want to forget, because I know how easily and imperceptibly I can slip back into Way 1.
-So – this post is for you, dear reader — whether you an aspiring academic or established industry mogul — but, mostly this post for me.
-So that Future Me, will read this, and remember what matters.
+It is something I don’t ever want to forget, because I know how easily and imperceptibly I can slip back into Path 1.

 Leave a comment